Divine-Journey-2/Guides/guides/AE2CableManagement.md

 ## Actual Cable Management

 Now, the way I described that P2P is not the way we will be using P2P.
-The way we will be using P2P is to condense channels, specifically anywhere from the normal 32 channels on a line, upwards to 1024 channels on a single line.
+The way we will be using P2P is to condense channels to reduce the amount of wiring necessary to run around the base, specifically anywhere from the normal 32 channels on a line, upwards to 1024 channels on a single line.
 The way this works is a little complicated, so here is an image, in which I'll explain what is going on.

 ![P2PExample](files/AE2CableManagement/P2PExample.png)